misterdjules/sdc-vmapi/docs/index.md

 ### Internal metadata

 VMs can be searched by internal metadata.
 Internal metadata is an object with keys and values that are always strings.
-There's no nested objects/properties.
+There are no nested objects/properties.
 Matching needs to be exact, pattern matching is not available.

 For example, to search for VMs with a `docker:logdriver` internal metadata key